 - If you can afford it, replaced overstuffed furniture with leather or Naugahyde sofas and chairs.

 - Consider replacing wall-to-wall carpeting with wood or tile floors.
-Otherwise, thoroughly vacuum your carpeting on a regular basis.
+Otherwise, thoroughly vacuum your carpet on a regular basis.

 Visit Friends With Cats